EugenStadnik/jTube/README.md

 To compile project - run "mvn clean compile"

-To perform test run - just invoke Example.main(); method.
+To perform test run - just invoke Main.main(); method.
 Or invoke "java -jar jTube.jar the://url.to/one?video the://url.to/another?video" from cmd
 and engine will download best available quality by mentioned urls.